rodekruis/IBF_FLOOD_PIPELINE/README.md

 This pipeline is preconfigured to run in 3 different ways:

 ### 1. Locally
-Getting its secrets from a local secrets.py file.
+Getting its secrets from a local secrets.env file.
 Obviously, this method can be used also non-locally, e.g. by running it as cronjob on a Virtual Machine.

 - Install Docker

-- Clone the 'ZMB-release' branch: `git clone -b ZMB-release https://github.com/<github-account>/IBF_FLOOD_PIPELINE.git`
+- Clone the repo : `git clone https://github.com/<github-account>/IBF_FLOOD_PIPELINE.git`
-- Change `pipeline/lib/flood_model/secrets.py.template` to `pipeline/lib/flood_model/secrets.py` and fill in the necessary secrets.
+- Change `secrets.env.template` to `secrets.env` and fill in the necessary secrets.
 Particularly fill in for
-  - ZMB_URL: `https://<ibf-system-url>/api/` (so with a slash at the end!)
+  - IBF_URL: `https://<ibf-system-url>/api/` (so with a slash at the end!)
-  - ZMB_PASSWORD: the IBF-System admin users' password, set in the `.env` file on the environment where IBF-System is running
+  - IBF_PASSWORD: the IBF-System admin users' password, set in the `.env` file on the environment where IBF-System is running

   - ADMIN_LOGIN: retrieve from someone who knows
   - GLOFAS_USER: retrieve from someone who knows
   - GLOFAS_PW: retrieve from someone who knows
-  - GOOGLE_DATA_DRIVE_URL: retrieve from someone who knows
+  - COUNTRY_CODES: fil in the iso countrycode eg. ZMB for Zambia
 - Go to the root folder of the repository
 - Build and run Docker image: `docker-compose up --build`
 - (Optional) When you are finished, to remove any docker container(s) run: `docker-compose down`
 - Check the IBF-system's dashboard to see if data is upload as expected

 ### 2. Github Actions
 Getting its secrets from Github Secrets.

 - Fork this repository to your own Github-account.

-- IMPORTANT: Make 'ZMB-release' the default branch in `https://github.com/<your-github-account>/IBF_FLOOD_PIPELINE/settings/branches`

 - Add Github secrets in Settings > Secrets of the forked repository: `https://github.com/<your-github-account>/IBF_FLOOD_PIPELINE/settings/secrets/actions`
   - Add the same 6 secrets as mentioned in the local scenario above.
 - The Github action is already scheduled to run daily at a specific time.
 So wait until that time has passed to test that the pipeline has run correctly.